sal55/langs/CompilerSuite.md

 ### Implementation

-All products are written in my M language and build with **MM**.
+All products are written in my M language and built with **MM**.
 Single-file source amalgamations (MA files) can be generated for any project.

+Building all of the above executables from source takes under 0.6 seconds.

 #### Notes